WavyWalk/front-model/README.md

 user.create() //will query /api/user/1 with serialized payload user.create({wilds: {id: 3}}) //will query /api/user/30 with serialized payload
 ```
-When providing a route, two methods (or one of the implemented) will be called IF IMPLEMENTED (not required) - before, and respectively after your request:
+When providing an ApiEndpoint, two methods (or one of the implemented) will be called IF IMPLEMENTED (not required) - before, and respectively after your request:

-`before${capitalizedMethodNameOfYourRequestMethod}Request(options?: RequestOptions)`
+`before${ capitalizedMethodNameOfYourRequestMethod }Request(options?: RequestOptions)`

-after\[capitalized name of the method]Request(options: RequestOptions)
+`after${ capitalizedMethodNameOfYourRequestMethod }Request(options: RequestOptions) => Promise<any>`

-You get your response in after method via options.response.
+You can get your response in after method via `await options.rootPromise`.

 example:
 ```typescript